 Draw a picture, whether on paper or on the sidewalk with chalk, and tell a story to go with it.

-You must be completely present to compassionately think about the needs of others.
+Recognizing and responding to the needs of others is a unique way to practice mindfulness.
+Compassion is like gravity, it pulls your full attention to the needs of the current moment.
 Pick a project from our collection that suites your family's interest.
-When it's completed, use the reflection questions to compassionately consider the work you've done, the needs you've met, and how you've made others feel.
+When it's completed, use the reflection questions to consider the impact of the work you've done, the needs you've met, and how you've made others feel.

 Or, if you've recently completed a volunteer project, reflect on your experience using our unique tools.